-Course Outline, including Topics and Details of Textbook Readings Submission Deadlines for Quizzes and Homework Assignments, as well as Deadlines for the Completion of Chapter Readings Slot).
-In principle, this exam will be for 90 minutes, but you will, normally, be allowed to have up to 1 hour and 10 minutes.
-Additional organizational announcements will be made in the Operational Calendar.
-Further information will be provided under "Exam Preparation" on QUERCUS.
+Course Outline, including Topics and Details of Textbook Readings Submission Deadlines for Quizzes and Homework Assignments, as well as Deadlines for the Completion of Chapter Readings Important Notice: Mid-term Exam is scheduled for Week 7 on Happy Fall Reading Week and Recess! - during week of October 28. corresponding to the fall break.
+It is hoped that class members will enjoy a uniquely convivial time, while benefiting from an opportunity to "recharge the batteries" and, if necessary "catch up".
+(Let's hope that, depending on temperatures, it will be possible to enjoy the outdoors!), Thursday, October 16(during the 2-hour Lecture TimeSlot).
+In principle, this exam willbe for 90 minutes, but you will,normally, be allowed to have up to1 hour and 10 minutes.
+Additionalorganizational announcementswill be made in the OperationalCalendar.Further information will be providedunder "Exam Preparation" onQUERCUS.
 In principle, an optional review session will be proposed.
-Topics 5 : Further Explanations for the Determinants of International Trade, The Heckscher-Ohlin Model; Challenges Posed by Multinational Corporations Weeks 9, 10 and 11 November 20 - December 1 Specific textbook chapters (and assigned pages): Chapter 5 "Resources and Trade: The Heckscher-Ohlin Model" (including appendix and mathematical postscript), pp. 87 - 122 and pp. 750 - 753 Chapter 6 "The Standard Trade Model" (including appendix and mathematical postscript), pp. 123 - 150 and pp. 754 - 761 Chapter 7 "External Economies of Scale and the International Location of Production", pp. 151- 169 Textbook Reading Quiz #5 and Homework Assignment #5 N.B.
+Topics 5 : International Monetary Cooperation; Monetary and Financial Integration: Pros and Cons; Optimum Currency Areas and the EMU Experience; Governance, Country Risk and Their Relation to Economic Development and International Financial Risk Weeks 9, 10 and 11 November 20 - December 1 Textbook Reading Quiz #5 and Homework Assignment #5 Reading: Specific textbook chapters (and assigned pages): Chapter 21 "Optimum Currency Areas and the Euro", pp. 664 - 703 Chapter 22 "Developing Countries: Growth, Crisis, and Reform" (including boxes), pp. 704 - 749 N.B.
 Will likely include all textbook reading quiz questions corresponding to material covered in Chapters 4, 5 and 6 under Topics 5.
-Additional problem exercises and/or discussion questions may be specified in the course announcements and/or the Operational Calendar.
-Proposed Due Date: Chapter 8 "Firms in the Global Economy: Export and Foreign Sourcing Decisions and Multinational Enterprises" (including appendix and mathematical postscript), pp. 170 - 215 and pp. 11/24/24
+Additional problem exercises and/or discussion questions may be specified in the course announcements and/or the Operational Calendar .
+Course Lecture Notes and PowerPoints ^ (available on QUERCUS) ^ To be further specified in lecture and the Operational Course Proposed Due Date for Reading Quizzes Chapters 21 and 22: 11/18/24 28 of 37